-- Plan Programs and make all arrangements for meetings, following guidelines presented by the
+Plan programs and make all arrangements for meetings, following guidelines presented by

 Section 7.4 Finance Committee.

-- Plan and present a budget for the next fiscal year with the members at the annual meeting.
+- 7.4.2 Plan and present a budget for the next fiscal year to the members at the

-- Shall oversee the management of the Scholarship Fund by the Angus Foundation.
+- 7.4.3 Shall oversee the management of all Auxiliary funds held by the Angus

-- The Finance Committee and Executive Board shall review the amount of monies in
+- 7.4.4 The Finance Committee and Executive Board shall review the amount of monies in

 Section 7.5 By-Laws Committee.

-- Review By-Laws of the States before they are adopted to prevent conflict with
+- 7.5.1 Review By-Laws of the states before they are adopted to prevent conflict with

 Section 7.6 Membership Committee.

-- The duties of the Chair shall be to maintain the membership files and collect the dues,
+- 7.6.1 The duties of the Chair shall be to maintain the membership files and collect

-- The Vice Chair's duties are to consider, advise and act upon the ways of building and maintaining
+- 7.6.2 Consider, advise and act upon the ways of building and maintaining membership

 Section 7.7 Education Committee.

-- Cooperate with established groups in the distribution of reliable information
+- 7.7.1 Cooperate with established groups in the distribution of reliable information

 Section 7.8 Scholarship Committee.